-James Rourke, MD, CCFP(EM), MClinSc is professor of Family Medicine at the Memorial University of Newfoundland, where he previously served as dean of Medicine from 2004-2016.
-He is chair of the Committee on Accreditation of Canadian Medical Schools (CACMS) and thus member of the Liaison Committee on Medical Education (LCME).
+James Rourke, MD, CCFP(EM), MClinSc is Honorary Research Professor at the Memorial University of Newfoundland, where he previously served as Dean of Medicine from 2004-2016 and Professor of Family Medicine.
+He was chair of the Committee on Accreditation of Canadian Medical Schools (CACMS) and thus member of the Liaison Committee on Medical Education (LCME).
 He is SRPC co-chair of the Rural Roadmap Collaborative, a joint-effort between The College of Family Physicians (CFPC) and the Society of Rural Physicians of Canada (SRPC) building on the Advancing Rural Family Medicine Taskforce begun in 2014; and a board member for Team Broken Earth.
 Dr. Rourke was founding chair of the AMEE Aspire-to-Excellence Panel on Social Accountability of Medical Schools and is member of the AMEE ASPIRE-to-Excellence Board.

-Dr. Rourke earned an MD and master of clinical science (family medicine) degrees from the University of Western Ontario, where he also completed his family medicine training.
-He is certified by the College of Family Physicians of Canada in family medicine and emergency medicine.
+Dr. Rourke earned an MD and Master of Clinical Science (Family Medicine) degrees from the University of Western Ontario, where he also completed his family medicine training.
+He was certified by the College of Family Physicians of Canada in family medicine and emergency medicine.